dockur/samba/readme.md

 ### How do I configure file ownership?

-By default, the container automatically uses the user and group IDs of the shared `/storage` directory.
+By default, the container automatically uses the user and group IDs of the `/shared` directory.
 If either ID is `0`, it falls back to `1000` for that value.

 You can override the detected values with the `UID` and `GID` environment variables: